 Involved in alternative sentencing options for more than 30 years, OneOC implemented Youth Drug And Alcohol Deterrence (YDAD) in 1986 with the help of concerned doctors, hospitals, law enforcement, and the courts.
 Over 45,000 participants have successfully completed this course.
 This model program has been showcased in television newscasts and replicated in many counties across the US.
-It is available to both youth and adults in two program options.

 Youth Drug And Alcohol Deterrence

 Helps participants learn from the mistakes of others rather than making their own over and over again.
 YDAD offers participants unique insights into the effects of alcohol and drugs on their lives, and shows them the real-life consequences of their choices.
 The curriculum is comprised of 4 components, 3 classes; Drug and Alcohol Awareness, Sheriff Coroner Morgue presentation, a visit to a local hospital trauma unit at night and a 1,000 word essay.
 Classes are held year round every month.

 The community has experienced a reduction in DUI accidents, arrests and re-arrests, fatalities and ER visits.
 Since its inception, YDAD has been instrumental in reducing the recidivism rate from over 35% down to 1.4%.
 Orange County has experienced a 21% drop in drivers ages 21 and up involved in drug and alcohol-related fatal and injury crashes and a 22% drop among drivers 15-20.
 YDAD saves lives.

 Anyone can sign up and participate in YDAD without a court order; parent/guardian referrals and self-referrals are welcome.

 The Youth Drug And Alcohol Deterrence Program addresses the following topics and issues: